-NRI recognizes the importance of integrating patients’ perceptions of care into standard performance measures—an integral part of The Joint Commission’s accreditation requirement.
-In 2002, NRI developed the Inpatient Consumer Survey (ICS), endorsed by the National Quality Forum in 2010, to gather patients’ evaluations of their inpatient care.
+The Joint Commission recognizes that the patient’s perception of care is an important component needed to determine how well a facility or unit is preforming.
+An integral part of the Joint’ Commission’s accreditation requirement focuses around patient’s perception of care.
+In 2002, NRI developed the Inpatient Consumer Survey (ICS), endorsed by the National Quality Forum (NQF) in 2010, to gather patients’ evaluations of their inpatient care.

-The survey can be used with both adolescents and adults, and can be administered at the time of discharge or at an annual review.
-A 28-item self-administered instrument, the ICS clusters measures into six domains:
+This 28 item self-administered survey can be taken at the time of discharge or during an annual review by both adolescents and adults The ICS clusters measures into six domains:

 - Outcomes of care